 It is, during the timespan of this research project, when outbound campaigns from vendors most likely received a response.
 Channels that got the most attention from IT executives were telephone, email and display advertising that offered educational content such as white papers, webinars and case studies.

 The rest of the buyer journey seems to follow a standard process:

 - Consensus Creation

 Channel Partners: Opportunities and Conflicts

 Many mid-size companies tend to acquire technology primarily through a trusted channel partner.
-While the IT executives I interviewed were always interested in understanding what leading analyst firms had to say about technology solutions they were considering, they tended to rely more on the judgement of channel partners (up to a maximum of three).
+While the IT executives I interviewed were always interested in understanding what leading analyst firms had to say about technology solutions they were considering, they tended to rely more on the judgement of channel partners in b2b demand generation (up to a maximum of three).
 Frequently, mid-size companies prefer to deal directly with a single technology provider in a specific solution area if that channel partner represents multiple vendors.
 This becomes a challenge if a partner is not perceived as a trusted advisor (e.g., when the channel partner has been referred to the prospect by a vendor).
 For example, buyers are aware that just because an existing channel partner may have achieved a trusted advisor relationship with them for commodity technology solutions (in which the buyer normally “knows what they want”), their motivations may be suspect when they represent multiple vendors that are all seeking a new customer acquisition.

 Timing is Critical